Do You CCQ? Using Concept Checking Questions in the ESL Classroom

 Nouns and pronouns

-Now let’s imagine that you taught your students a lesson on the difference between nouns (like “truck”) and pronouns (such as “it” or “that”).
+Now let’s imagine you taught your students a lesson on the difference between nouns (such as “truck”) and pronouns (such as “it” or “that”).
 A good CCQ for the end of class might be to ask, “What pronouns can you use to replace the nouns children, store, and car?”
-An answer, such as “I can use they, there, and it,” will also indicate that this student understood the lesson and how to apply it to real life.
+An answer, such as “I can use they, there, and it,” will also indicate the student understood the lesson and how to apply it to real life.
 These questions can be a great way to accurately gauge student understanding.
 Try a few out!

-A clear grasp of content checking questions, or CCQs, (targeted questions presented after a lesson to measure understanding) will set the teacher up for success while simultaneously impacting the students’ success.
+A clear grasp of content-checking questions, or CCQs, (targeted questions presented after a lesson to measure understanding) will set the teacher up for success while simultaneously impacting students’ successes.
 Therefore, when properly using the “golden rules” to create effective CCQs, teachers and students can proceed through their lessons with confidence in what was taught and learned.